Hayley Atwell: 2010–2016: Established actress and the Marvel Cinematic Universe

-2014–present: Further work and recognition
+In 2013, Atwell starred in BBC Two's adaptation of William Boyd's espionage novel, Restless.
+In February of that year, she also starred in "Be Right Back", an episode in Charlie Brooker's critically acclaimed science fiction television series Black Mirror.
+Atwell received critical praise, with critics deeming her performance one of the best of the series.
+That same year, Atwell also worked with Alexi Kaye Campbell and Jamie Lloyd again in a revival of The Pride at Trafalgar Studios.
+Her performance gained her a second Olivier Award nomination for Best Actress.
+That year, she also appeared in the Marvel One-Shot short film Agent Carter.

 Atwell returned to Marvel for the 2014 film Captain America: The Winter Soldier, and in the 2015 films Avengers: Age of Ultron and Ant-Man.
-As Carter, she appeared in two episodes of the ABC television show Agents of S.H.I.E.L.D., and as the lead role in Marvel's Agent Carter, which aired from 2015 to 2016.
+As Carter, she appeared in two episodes of the ABC television show Agents of S.H.I.E.L.D., and as the lead role in Agent Carter, which aired from 2015 to 2016.
 Agent Carter was cancelled by ABC on 12 May 2016.
 She also provided Carter's voice in Lego Marvel's Avengers and Avengers: Secret Wars.
 In 2015, Atwell played Cinderella's mother in Disney's live action adaptation of Cinderella directed by Kenneth Branagh.

 In February 2016, Atwell was cast in the ABC series Conviction.
 The series aired 13 episodes between October 2016 and January 2017; in May 2017, ABC announced it had been cancelled.

+2017–present: Return to theatre and Mission Impossible

 Atwell starred as Margaret Schlegel in BBC One's 2017–2018 miniseries, Howards End, based on the classic E.M.
 Forster novel and adapted by playwright Kenneth Lonergan.
 In 2018, she played Evelyn Robin, the wife of the titular character in Disney's live action Winnie-the-Pooh film Christopher Robin directed by Marc Forster and co-starring with Ewan McGregor.

 Atwell returned to the stage in 2018 in Dry Powder at the Hampstead Theatre and later appeared in Josie Rourke's Measure for Measure at the Donmar Warehouse, opposite Jack Lowden.
 The production gained critical acclaim, with The Daily Telegraph adding that it was "beautifully staged and expertly performed".
 As a result of positive reception, the play's run was extended.